What is breast cancer?

 • Chemotherapy

 Chemotherapy uses different drugs to treat breast cancer.
-It is most commonly given as an injection into a vein or as tablets or capsules.
+It may be given before or after surgery

 • Targeted therapy